Opportunities in Travel Data Science

 Not only do these steps slash costs and increase reliability – imperative in a 24/7 industry like travel and transportation – they help avoid catastrophic accidents.

-The more efficient your business, the bigger your end-of-year profits.
 In addition to sensors, data scientists are extracting information from all corners of the digital universe to streamline day-to-day operations.

 For example, companies are: